-In the event that the chargers are unable to connect to the communication network, they will default to charging the vehicle when plugged-in, subject to a (up to) 600 second random delay in some circumstances.
+In the event that the Solo 3 is unable to connect to the communication network, it will default to charging the vehicle when plugged-in, subject to an (up to) 600 second random delay in some circumstances.
 For example:

-- the random delay is applied if the charger is energised when a vehicle is already plugged-in . - if the communication network becomes unavailable during a paused charging session.
+- the random delay is applied if a Solo 3 is energised when a vehicle is already plugged-in. - if the communication network becomes unavailable during a paused charging session.